 Real-Time Budget Alerts for AI Agents: Designing Cycles' Webhook Event System

-Consider a common scenario: an infrastructure team has budget dashboards.
+Consider an illustrative scenario: an infrastructure team has budget dashboards.
 Prometheus scrapes every 15 seconds.
 Grafana panels show utilization curves.
-Alert rules fire when thresholds cross 90%.
+Application alert rules fire when thresholds cross 90%.

 An agent hit a retry loop on a Friday afternoon.
 It burned through $450 of budget in under 3 minutes.
 The 90% threshold alert fired at minute one.
 The on-call engineer saw it at minute four — after the Slack notification, after checking context, after pulling up the dashboard.
 By then the budget was exhausted, 12 other agents in the same workspace were blocked, and a customer-facing workflow was down.